abhaysrivastav/abhaysrivastav.github.io/blogs/blogs.md

 <p style="text-align: center; font-size: 1.2em; color: #333;">
   Hi there, <br>
   Thank you for visiting my blog!
-Here, you'll find notes, insights, and reflections on a variety of topics, curated from different resources, personal experiences, and ongoing learning.
-Whether you're new to these subjects or looking to dive deeper, I hope you find something valuable and interesting.<br><br>
+Here, you'll find notes, insights, and reflections on a variety of topics, curated from different resources, personal experiences, and ongoing learning.<br><br>
   Feel free to explore the posts below, and I hope you enjoy the journey through the world of knowledge as much as I do!
 </p>